-On February 12, 2016, the RESTORE Act rule published by Treasury on December 14, 2015 became effective.
+On February 12, 2016, the RESTORE Act rule (Treasury's implementing regulations, 31 CFR Part 34) published by Treasury on December 14, 2015 became effective.
 The rule combines the comprehensive interim final rule and the Louisiana Parish Allocation Formula interim final rule, both of which were effective on October 14, 2014.
-On April 3, 2019, the RESTORE Act final rule on administrative cost was published in the Federal Register.
+On April 3, 2019, the RESTORE Act final rule on administrative costs was published in the Federal Register.